Real people. Real conversations.

 Details: Have you ever lost yourself in a good book?
 Explored new ideas or experienced far-off places through the written word?
 Now is your opportunity to come face to face with a human book, ask questions and hear, first-hand, from people who have lived to tell unforgettable stories.

-Talk to our books about being First Nations and Métis in the city of Toronto, a Black Muslim in the post-9/11 world, or a woman of colour running for federal office.
 Each participant in our human library can be checked out, like a book, for 25 minutes of one-on-one time.
 Hear a story, share an insight and gain perspective.